 Ideally, you must try to keep it below 0.1% of the emails you send.
 Doing so is essential because ISPs are very serious about spam complaints and have a very low tolerance for them.
 Ensure that you remove the email addresses from your list that have made a complaint so that you don’t send an email to them again.

 While bounce rates and complaints are always under the scanner of ISPs, the formatting of your email content also impacts how ISPs handle your emails.
 You have to make sure that you send quality emails because inboxes are already quite cluttered, making it even more essential to send emails with quality content.
 Here is what all you should have your focus on,

 1. Proper HTML formatting – ISPs often spam emails with poor coding.
 Therefore, you must focus on ensuring the proper HTML formatting.

 2. Visibility of the unsubscribe link – Recipients should have access to an easy way to opt-out of your emails that is an alternative to marking the email as spam.

 3. Compatibility of your email across most email clients – You have to ensure that your email is compatible with different email clients.
 It will make your email look relevant irrespective of the email client used by the recipient.

-4. Mobile-friendliness – Many people check their emails on mobile devices, making it evident that you have to keep your email content mobile-friendly.
+4. Being mobile-friendly – Many people check their emails on mobile devices, making it evident that you have to keep your email content mobile-friendly.
 The recipient should not have a problem while viewing the email on a tab or smartphone.